Budapest Ferenc Liszt International Airport: Terminal 2B

 The non-Schengen terminal, it is referred to as a separate object, opened in December 1998.
 Its check-in hall serves all flights of the OneWorld-alliance (intra- and extra-Schengen as well), as well as many other non-aligned airlines.
 For flights of the Hungarian low-cost airliner Wizz Air check-in desks can also be found at this terminal.
 However, its boarding (Gates B1-B44) and arriving area serve exclusively non-Schengen destinations.

 Pier 2B

 The project "Pier B" was started on 9 January 2017.
-The new state-of-the-art building was opened on 1 August 2018, and it is connected directly to Terminal 2B.
+The new state-of-the-art building opened on 1 August 2018, and it is connected directly to Terminal 2B.
 It is 220 meters long and it includes 27 boarding gates and 10 jetbridges, which can serve more wide-body aircraft at the same time.
 The pier was planned to offer flexibility for traditional and low-cost airlines with boarding options via jetbridges, buses or walking directly to the aircraft.

 Airlines and destinations

 Passenger

-As of May 2022, the following airlines operate regular scheduled and charter services to and from Budapest Ferenc Liszt Airport:
+As of July 2025, the following airlines operate regular scheduled and charter services to and from Budapest Ferenc Liszt Airport: